John H. Kennard: Judicial service and later life

 In November 1872, Governor Henry C. Warmoth appointed Kennard to a seat as an associate justice of the Supreme Court of Louisiana, and Kennard "filled the place with assiduity and distinction for about three months," after which he "was displaced by an adverse decision as to the title of his office arising from the political complications of that period".
 Kennard sued for his right to hold the office, "ending at the U.S. Supreme Court where he lost to [Louisiana] Supreme Court Associate Justice Philip H. Morgan", who then assumed the office.

 Kennard then returned to practice as a member of the law firm of Kennard, Howe & Prentiss, and was prominent in the Chamber of Commerce and in political matters.
 He served for a time as President of the Board of Directors of the University of Louisiana.

 A few days before his death, he presided over a meeting of the alumni of his alma mater marking the birthday of Thomas Jefferson, and seemed to be in good health.
 However, "the exertion of the occasion seemed to annoy and worry him in such a manner as to excite some apprehension among his more intimate friends".
 On the evening of his death, in New Orleans, "paralysis of the brain manifested itself", and he died about an hour later.

+Personal life

-Kennard was married twice, his first wife was Helen Wakefield Yale, being the granddaughter of a noted Judge McGee, of Wilkinson County, Mississippi.
+Kennard was married twice.
+His first wife was Helen Wakefield Yale, a member of the Yale family, and granddaughter of Rev. Cyrus Yale and a noted Judge McGee of Wilkinson County, Mississippi.
 His second wife survived him, as did two sons and two daughters.
 Kennard was interred at Metairie Cemetery.
+He was a member of The Boston Club.

+His children were Elizabeth, Mary Helen, Richard Yale and James Wakefield.
+Helen Wakefield Yale's uncles were Congressman James Wakefield, who also became Senator and 8th Lieutenant Governor of Minnesota, and Yale University Doctor John L. Wakefield, husband of Sarah F. Wakefield.
+Her aunt, Lucy Clarissa Wakefield, married to the son of Congressman Lancelot Phelps, and brother of Congressman James Phelps, whose father-in-law, Samuel Ingham, was also Congressman and Senator.

+Judge Kennard lived at 149 Broadway in New York, in the Singer Building, and was a member of the Lotos Club.